 Have you or a family member been involved in an intersection accident?
 If so, you may be entitled to recover your medical expenses, lost time from work, and additional sums for pain and suffering.
 You may still be entitled to some recovery, even if you or the family was partially to blame.
 Retaining an experienced, resourceful attorney is crucial to your success, however.
 The time to file a claim is limited, so you should not wait to seek legal counsel.
 E. Stewart Jones Hacker Murphy has the judgment and experience to represent you or your loved one.
 We can negotiate the best possible settlement.
 We also have the skill and tenacity required to take your case to trial, if necessary.

 We are one of the most highly respected law firms in upstate New York and the capital district.
-We have been representing clients for more than one hundred years.
+We have been representing clients for more than 125 years.
 Call us now at (518) 663-6015 or complete our online form.
 The E. Stewart Jones Hacker Murphy Law Firm has an attorney available to assist clients 24 hours a day, seven days a week, 365 days a year, even on holidays.